Skip to content

 Set up a Journal

-1. In the relevant location, click Create > Journal.
+1. In the relevant location, click Create, then Journal.

 4. Choose whether the Journal is graded and adjust other settings as needed.

-5. Set the Journal as Visible to students or specify Release conditions in the top right.
+5. Set the Journal as Visible to students or specify Release conditions.

 This is demonstrated in the video below, or for more detail see Blackboard's guide to setting up Journals